mjosephs04/projectBearifornia/README.md

 ## Description

-Maven-based Java SE system with a Swing UI providing input/output functionality, tested with JUnit.
+Maven-based Java SE system with a React UI and Spring Boot application backend, tested with JUnit.

 ## Installation